chirk2926/Recycle/README.md

 Download the source, install node.js discord.js, and run it on your private server.
 Customization is also possible.
 # treatment
+Copy and paste your BOT token into the .env file in double quotes.
-After installing node.js, discord.js, and dotenv.js, run node index.js.
+After installing node.js, discord.js, and dotenv.js, run
+node index.js
 ## commands
 It appears in the slack command menu, which I will write later in README.md.
 ## japanese